CasalettoJ/libra-node-grpc/README.md

+Excuse the mess!

 ## TODOs:

 -   proper Readme
 -   typescript or flow typing
--   full available grpc implementation
+-   full available grpc implementation w/ full REST api availability
 -   transcribe npm scripts into .sh files for convenience
 -   move some npm scripts to be handled by webpack